 Resident Epilepsy Surgery Course

-AES is pleased to once again offer a joint multidisciplinary course with the American Society for Stereotactic and Functional Neurosurgery (ASSFN) for up to 40 mid- to senior-level neurology and neurosurgery residents.
-The focus of the course is on the evaluation of patients for epilepsy surgery and the surgery process.
+AES is offering a joint multidisciplinary course with the American Society for Stereotactic and Functional Neurosurgery (ASSFN) for 40 mid-senior level neurology and neurosurgery residents.
+The focus of the course is on the evaluation of patients for epilepsy surgery and the process of these surgeries.
+This joint AES and ASSFN Resident Epilepsy Surgery Course is two full days at the AES Annual Meeting in Atlanta.
+The AES and ASSFN course will take place on Friday, December 5 – Saturday, December 6.

 • Facilitate the appropriate use of epilepsy surgery as a tool for patients with intractable epilepsy

-• Increase exposure to AES for residents in neurology and neurosurgery to grow the community of practitioners
+• Increase exposure to AES for residents in neurology and neurosurgery in order to grow the community of practitioners

 Who should apply?